Effects Of Surgery On A Warming Planet: Can Anesthesia Go Green?

 It's a fair point, Chesebro says, but he has a counterargument.

 "Well, if it's there, it's bad.
-And if I can reduce my life's footprint by a factor of six ... why wouldn't you do it?'"
+And if I can reduce my life's footprint by a factor of six ... why wouldn't you do it?"

 The surgery Chesebro was involved in that morning at Providence was a success.
 Chesebro estimates that by using sevoflurane on his patient, the same greenhouse gases were produced as in a 40-mile drive across the Portland region.

-If he'd used desflurane instead, he says, it would have been like driving the more than 1,200 miles from Seattle to San Diego.
+If he had used desflurane instead, he says, it would have been like driving the more than 1,200 miles from Seattle to San Diego.

 Now Chesebro's hospital bosses are hoping other doctors will follow his lead, research their own pet peeve, and maybe solve a problem no one's thinking about.

-This story is part of NPR's reporting partnership with Oregon Public Broadcasting and Kaiser Health News, which is an independent journalism program of the Kaiser Family Foundation, and not affiliated with Kaiser Permanente.
+This story is part of NPR's reporting partnership with Oregon Public Broadcasting and Kaiser Health News, which is an independent journalism program of the Kaiser Family Foundation and not affiliated with Kaiser Permanente.